alisw/AliPhysics/MUON/READMErec.txt

 non-bending slope are within given limits.
 Extrapolate the primary track candidates to station 4(5), look for at least one compatible cluster to validate them and recompute the track parameters.
 - Remove the identical track candidates, i.e. the ones sharing exactly the same clusters.
-- Propagate the track to station 3, 2 then 1 and, at each step, ask the "ClusterServer" to provide clusters in the region of interest, and select the one(s) compatible with the track.
-The track is validated if we find at least 1 cluster per station.
+- Propagate the track to stations 3, 2 then 1.
+At each station, ask the "ClusterServer" to provide clusters in the region of interest defined in the reconstruction parameters.
+Select the one(s) compatible with the track and recompute the track parameters, or remove the track if no good cluster is found.
-- Remove the double tracks, i.e. the ones sharing more than half of their clusters, keeping the one with the larger number of cluster or the one with the lowest chi2 in case of equality.
-Then recompute the track parameters at each attached cluster (using the so called Smoother algorithm in the case of the "Kalman" tracking).
+- Remove the connected tracks (i.e. the ones sharing one cluster or more in stations 3, 4 or 5) keeping the one with the largest number of cluster or the one with the lowest chi2 in case of equality.
+Then recompute the track parameters at each attached cluster (using the so-called Smoother algorithm in the case of the "Kalman" tracking).
 - The reconstructed tracks are finally matched with the trigger tracks (reconstructed from the local response of the trigger) to identify the muon(s) that made the trigger.

 The new clusters to be attached to the track are selected according to their local chi2 (i.e. their transverse position relatively to the track, normalized by the convolution of the cluster resolution with the resolution of track extrapolated at the cluster location).
-If several compatible clusters are foundon the same chamber, the track candidate is duplicated to consider all the possibilities.
+If several compatible clusters are found on the same chamber, the track candidate is duplicated to consider all the possibilities.

 The last part of the tracking is the extrapolation of the reconstructed tracks to the vertex of the collision.
 The vertex position is measured by the SPD (the Silicon Pixel layers of the ITS Detector).
 In order to be able to perform any kind of muon analysis, we need to compute the track